monkey-projects/monkeyci/docs/mvp.md

 Next up would be a basic web user interface.
 We would need some kind of design for this.
 Preferably this is done by a professional designer.

+## Approach

+Instead of taking one step (or "module") at a time and fleshing it out completely, I will do smaller steps on each front.
+This is because I want to reach a full end-to-end functionality as soon as possible, and also because building one thing completely very often results in building the wrong thing.